-Ontario Nature Officer - Directors
+Ontario Nature Officers – Directors

 ANGELA MARTIN and her husband own and operate a resort on Lake Nipissing.
-Angela’s commitment to protect nature inspired her to set up and lead a local group, to develop the Mashkinonje Provincial Park, which is adjacent to her property.
-The charitable organization has built 35 kilometres of hiking trails, a 600-metre wheelchair accessible trail, more than a kilometre of hardened trails, two 100-metre boardwalks, three parking lots, interpretive and trailhead signage, a trail map, and much more.
-Angela was president of the Nipissing Naturalists Club for eight of its most successful years.
+Angela’s commitment to nature inspired her to set up and lead a local group to develop the Mashkinonje Provincial Park, which is adjacent to her property.
+The charitable organization has built 35 kilometres of hiking trails, a 600-metre wheelchair accessible trail, more than a kilometre of hardened trails, two 100-metre boardwalks, three parking lots, interpretive and trailhead signage, a trail map and much more.
+Angela was president of Nipissing Naturalists Club for eight of its most successful years.
 Her legacy is the field guide, Species at Risk in the Lake Nipissing Watershed.

-Carolinian East - MARK CRANFORD
+Carolinian East – RON CORKUM

-South Peel Naturalists
+South Peel Naturalists’ club

-Great Lakes West - JOAN DAYNARD
+Great Lakes West – PETER KELLY

-Stratford Field Naturalists
+Brereton Field Naturalists Club